petru-braha/class-genetic-algorithms/src/program/brainstorm.md

 |average solution	     |	      |		|	    |
 |worst solution		     |	      |		|	    |

+# h2:

+## details:

+- kinda the same components
+- meta-GA / gray code
+- same functions => executions = 4 functions * 2 dimensions (8 VS 64)

+- i won't consider a singleton a good pattern for projects. one time use => functional programming

 ## to do:

-- random between 0 1
+- mutation and cross-over operators
+- debugging and experiments
+- constexpr for dimension => no more pointers
+- function order
+- try blocks
 - simulated annealing
-- idea of constexpr: of dimension no more pointers
-- order of function
-- try blocks
-- change names of var
+- names of variables

-# h2:
-- meta-GA
-- same functions

-- i won't consider a singleton a good pattern for projects. one time use => functional programming